appium/appium/docs/en/writing-running-appium/tutorial/swipe/android-simple.md

 ```

-### Long view problem
+### Long view issue

-With some long views we need to increase "setMaxSearchSwipes".
-This
+For some longer views it is necessary to increase "setMaxSearchSwipes".
-value sets search swipes tries after which search will be stopped.
+This value allows to set the maximum count of swipe retries made until
+the search is stopped.

 ```java
 // set max swipes to 10